 .avif)

-An AWS Landing Zone is a reference architecture and set of best practices for setting up a secure, scalable multi-account AWS environment with centralized governance.
-It is commonly used by platform, security, and cloud operations teams to standardize how accounts, identity, networking, and audit controls are established across business units and workloads, especially in regulated environments or large enterprises.
+AWS Landing Zone is a reference architecture and set of best practices for establishing a secure, scalable multi-account AWS environment with centralized governance.
+It is commonly used by platform engineering, security, and cloud operations teams to standardize how accounts, identity, networking, and audit controls are deployed across business units and workloads, especially in regulated or fast-growing organizations.

-A landing zone is typically implemented using AWS Organizations and AWS Control Tower to automate account provisioning and apply consistent guardrails, while centralizing logging and configuration visibility for security and compliance.
+Implementations typically rely on AWS Organizations and AWS Control Tower to automate account provisioning and apply consistent guardrails, while centralizing logs and configuration visibility for compliance and incident response.

 The cloud is a general term used to describe resources such as computing and storage that are provided as services managed by the cloud provider.
 Nowadays cloud providers offer a wide variety of services: Databases, Orchestration tools, Messaging queues, etc.